Pool Volume Calculator guide

 What this calculator is solving

-The Pool Volume Calculator estimates gallons from simple pool measurements.
-It is meant for rough chemical, fill, and equipment context, not precise survey work.
+The Pool Volume Calculator estimates U.S. gallons from simple pool measurements.
+It is useful for rough chemical, fill, heater, pump, and filter context, but it is still an estimate.

 The formula in plain language

-In plain language: The calculator estimates pool cubic feet from the selected shape and average depth, then multiplies cubic feet by 7.48052 gallons per cubic foot.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Rectangle cubic feet = length x width x average depth.
+Round or oval cubic feet = length x width x average depth x pi / 4.
+U.S. gallons = cubic feet x 7.48052.
+The examples on the page are there so you can compare your inputs with a real pool-gallon estimate before copying the answer.

 How to read the answer